CiscoDevNet/netprog_basics/programming_fundamentals/rest_part_1/README.md

 ***Note: In the video, a different DevNet Sandbox is used***

 When running the `curl` for the RESTCONF example, leverage `https://ios-xe-mgmt.cisco.com:9443` as the URL instead of `https://10.10.20.21`.

+## Download Slides

+You can download the slides for this lesson <a href='https://developer.cisco.com/fileMedia/download/c5942bff-3499-3e11-829a-fa90ebeb5fd1' target='_blank'>here</a>.